We don’t have a home. Or a “home base.” We retired early to travel, and we continuously live in Airbnb rentals.

 Of course, some owners do not offer monthly discounts because they want a high turn over for higher payments.
 As budget, slow travelers in early retirement, we usually do not rent from that kind of owner.

-The second reason we use Airbnb so often is because the service offers a little protection and some remediation in case things at a rental are not as promised when we arrive.
-However, although we have not had to use this yet, it does give us peace of mind to know that a month’s rent won’t be immediately sucked away forever if we find a place to be a dump.
+We have not had to use this small protection/remediation route with Airbnb yet.
+But having it gives some peace of mind to know that a month’s rent won’t be immediately sucked away forever if we arrive and find a place to be a dump.

 To stack the deck in our favor, we rely heavily on reviews left by other tenants.
 Our best rentals have been with “super hosts” – but we’ve also had great experiences with regular hosts who have good reviews from other renters.